Lewis Lehrman: Early life and education

-Lehrman attended The Hill School, a boarding school in Pottstown, Pennsylvania.
+He attended The Hill School, a boarding school in Pottstown, Pennsylvania.
 Lehrman's engagement in teaching of history began as a Carnegie Teaching Fellow at Yale University in 1960 and subsequently at Harvard University, where he completed a master's degree as a Woodrow Wilson fellow.

 Career

-Lehrman is the former president of Rite Aid Corporation, a writer, businessman, and economic historian.
+Lehrman was a past president of Rite Aid Corporation, a writer, businessman, and economic historian.